Skip to main content

 Registering as an MCP Server

-After your deployment succeeds, register it as an MCP server to make it available in your catalog:
+After your deployment succeeds, register it as an MCP server to make it available in Connectors:

 1. Navigate to the deployment detail page in the Runlayer UI